KMarshland/ChildrensHospitalApp/README.md

 # SWIPE
 This app is designed to help navigation around Children's Mercy Hospital.
+It is written in C# with Unity 5.

 # Map Generation
 It takes image files for each floor (configured in MapMaker.cs), then creates a bool[,] for every floor based on the grayscale values.
 For a given pixel, if it's more dark than light, that value is marked as true.
 Then, each place where it's true gets a cube placed in it.
 (These cubes do get merged together for rendering speed reasons)